 Product responsibility is one of the Group's priorities.
-During the Year, the Group did not note any cases of material non-compliance regarding health and safety, advertising and labelling related to products and services provided as required by relevant laws and regulations.
+There was no non-compliance in relation to health and safety, advertising, labelling and privacy matters of products and services provided and methods of redress that have a significant impact on the Group during the Year.